poojahooda22/Smoooth-Image-Slider/README.md

 # Smooth Slider with Parallax Effect

 This project showcases a dynamic slider built using only vanilla JavaScript, HTML, and CSS.
-It features smooth scrolling animations, responsive scaling of cards, and a paralla
+It features smooth scrolling animations, responsive scaling of cards, and a parall

 ## Features
 - Smooth scrolling animations